omarboulbaze/omarboulbaze/README.md

 ![](https://github-profile-summary-cards.vercel.app/api/cards/productive-time?username=omarboulbaze&theme=nord_dark)

 ## About Me
 Welcome to my GitHub repository.
 Here you will mostly find most of the recent projects I worked on.
-I am a Web Developer and Designer with a passion for technology and design.
-I primarily develop with ReactJS, NodeJS, and MongoDB.